apache/trafficserver/doc/admin-guide/security/mtls.en.rst

 Guidance for testing
 --------------------
-If you use curl to test your SNI-based Traffic Server configuration, you must make sure the the SNI value is really set in the TLS Client Hello message.
+If you use curl to test your SNI-based Traffic Server configuration, you must make sure the SNI value is really set in the TLS Client Hello message.
 If you use the |TS| name or address in the URL and explicitly set the host field (as shown below) to indicate the real domain, the SNI value will not be set to the host field value.
 In the example below the SNI value will